jss367/jss367.github.io/_posts/2023-08-27-how-violin-and-box-plots-obscure-data.md

 ## Beeswarm Plots

 Now I want to go over the most underrated plot type: beeswarm plots.
-They convey all the data, and easy to grasp, show the sample size and the distribution, and are really nice looking.
+They convey all the data, are easy to grasp, show the sample size and the distribution, and are really nice looking.
 They are an excellent tool for smallish datasets.
 It's a shame that they aren't used more often.

 ```python